-Pneumococcal disease is one of the leading causes of serious illness among Australian children under two years of age and in older adults.
+Pneumococcal disease is one of the leading causes of serious illness and death among Australian children under two years of age and in adults over 85 of age.

-Pneumococcal disease is carried in the nose and throat of healthy adults and children.
+Pneumococcal bacteria are carried in the nose and throat of healthy adults and children.
 It can be passed from one person to another through sneezing and coughing.
-Many people (including children) become carriers at some time or other, but not all will become sick.
+Many people (including children) become carriers of the bacteria at some time or other, but not all will become sick.

 The symptoms of pneumococcal disease depend on the part of the body that is infected.